-The Brooklyn-Idaho workings are on a mineralized zone parallel to Knob-Hill, etc., and about 1,000 feet to the west.
-The zone follows the hanging-wall contact of the main band of Brooklyn limestone.
-The ore zone outcropped on both the north (Brooklyn) and south (Idaho) side of Twin creek, and was continuous under the creek valley, giving a total length of about 1,800 feet.
+The Brooklyn/Idaho workings are on a mineralized zone parallel to Knob-Hill etc. and about 1,000' to the West.
+The zone follows the hangingwall contact of the main band of Brocklyn limestone.
+The ore zone outcropped on both the north (Brooklyn) and south (Idaho) side of Twin Creek, and was continuous under the creek valley, giving a total length of about 1,800'.
 Most of the Idaho end of the zone was too low grade to mine.
-The ore zone pinched out at about 250 feet depth where the limestone footwall apparently flattened markedly from a dip of about 70 degrees easterly (at outcrop) to about 20 degrees.
-As noted above, the Granby body had a similar flattening downdip.
-Termination on the north can be observed on surface where the zone pinches gradually to one foot in width before it is obscured by overburden.
-The southern termination has been discussed in connection with the disappearance of the main are tails out with the main limestone band into banded chlorite and carbonate.
-Actually, however, the ore zone has not been explored south of a fault on the footwall of a pulaskite dyke dipping 15 or 20 degrees northerly.
-Drag folding on the hanging-wall of the dyke indicates that the ore zone south of the fault has moved casterly.
+The ore zone pinched out at about 250' depth where the limestone footwall apparently flattened markedly from a dip of about 70 degrees (at outcrop) to a dip of about 20 deg. easterly.
+As noted above, the Granby body had a similar flattening down dip.
+Termination on the north can be observed on surface where the zone pinches gradually to 1' in width before it is ohscured by overburden.
+The southern termination has been discussed in connection with the disappearance of the main band of limestone to the south.
+The ore tails out with the main limestone band into banded chlorite and carbonate.
+Actually, however, the ore zone has not been explored south of a fault on the footwall of a pulaskite dyke dipping 15 or 20 deg. northerly.
+Drag folding on the hanging-wall of the dyke indicates that the ore zone south of the fault has moved easterly.
 However, the zone is too low grade to merit prospecting beyond the fault.